Sandbird/Dayz.Epoch.1062.3d.Editor.Hive.Mission/README.md

 ### Init.sqf values
 - ***StaticDayOrDynamic = true;***    // A static date is set at the bottom of \dayz_server\init\server_function.sqf.
 Set this to false if you want real time/date inside the mission.
 - ***DZEdebug = false;***             // Set to true if you want a more detailed log file
 - ***Enable Keyboard actions (menu option)*** // (findDisplay 46) wont work inside the editor.
 That means that building stuff or placing objects is very hard to do since we cant 'capture' keystrokes.
 I kinda fixed this with a trick.
 In order to build something first you have to initiate the building action (holding the object in your hands) and then scroll with your mouse wheel and select Enable Keyboard actions.
 This will create a layer on your screen capturing your keystrokes thus allowing you to change orientations etc. Pressing ESC twice after and it will close the fake display and return to normal play mode.
-You will have to do this everytime you want to build something.
+You will have to do this every time you want to build something.

 ### Related to coding
 - Since the Editor has some limitations because its not a real server some things will never work.
 For example:
 ***_playerUID = getPlayerUID player;*** will never work in the editor.
 To get the _playerUID you have to do this: ***_playerUID = player getVariable ["PlayerUID",0];*** This is the most important thing to remember.
 Lots of scripts use ***getPlayerUID***.
 You have to remember to change it every time you want to use it.
-Of courcs the ***player*** value is just an example here.
+Of course the ***player*** value is just an example here.
 If you were inside a loop and it had (getPlayerUID _x) then you have to rewrite it like this: (_x getVariable["PlayerUID",0])

 - ***findDisplay 46*** does not work in the editor.
 If you are using/making a script that uses Display 46 try using my ***Enable Keyboard*** action.
 It might work in your case.

 - ***publicvariableServer*** commands dont exist in the editor.
 There is no server to accept the command.
 If you want to use addpublicvariableeventhandler you can do it with call/spawn commands.
-You can find the handlers usually int he PublicEH.sqf.
+You can find the handlers usually in the PublicEH.sqf.
 Example:
 ~~~~
 PVDZE_plr_Save = [player,dayz_Magazines,false,true];